Kingxukai/linux/Documentation/driver-api/dmaengine/dmatest.rst

 -------------------

 Channels do not need to be configured prior to starting a test run.
-Attempting to run the test without configuring the channels will result in testing any channels that are available.
+Attempting to run the woke test without configuring the woke channels will result in testing any channels that are available.

 Example::